 Certain restrictions apply and are outlined in the property Pet Rules.
-Pets and assistance animals must be approved before they are allowed to live in the unit.
-A copy of the Pet Rules is available upon request.
+Pets, service and assistance animals must be approved before they are allowed to live in the unit.
+A copy of the Pet Rules and/or Service/Assistance Animal Rules are available upon request.